bgunnarsson/toaster/packages/toaster/README.md

 ```

 #### `Initialization`
-nitialize the Toaster class with custom options for positioning, duration, and more.
+Initialize the Toaster class with custom options for positioning, duration, and more.

 <details>